mdodis/mdodis.github.io/README.md

 So I then looked up "How to make a game in C++" on google, and strangely, the first results included OpenGL.
 I remember following about 5 or so programming tutorials on OpenGL, maybe I'll list them out if I ever have the time.
 To remind you, I didn't understand a single thing about C++, not even the basics of C for that matter.
-Add up referrences, classes, STL to all the cruft that comes from working with C (i.e pointers), and it's not surprising that I was constantly frustrated when I was following the tutorials.
+Add up references, classes, STL to all the cruft that comes from working with C (i.e pointers), and it's not surprising that I was constantly frustrated when I was following the tutorials.

 But I was doing what I liked, which apparently was *not* game programming, but systems and graphics.
 So I